The Best Gaming PC Builds for the Money: Q4 2019 Recommended Components

 Great - tell G Ma to post a better sample build below with accompanying reasoning as we are more than open to different viewpoints and any feedback on how you feel a certain tier could be improved to be a better starting point for beginners, especially if you or Grandma are fellow enthusiasts who enjoy this stuff and who genuinely wants to help make our builds the best they can be.
 If you make a good case we'll definitely take it on-board because we don't live in echo chambers of egoic delusion.

-You're dead to me ;) If George didn't create the best alternate universe to our very own Milky Way in the history of mankind, I'll mail you a couple Titan RTX's by the week's end.
-Citing prequels as your data point won't count, for contrary to popular opinion I like them just as much, and including anything post VI as your "proof" so to speak won't be winning you a free monster SLI setup anytime soon for they don't really count as true SW too much...Yeah I said it.
-Sue me :P Though to be fair, I'll reconsider my stance if J.J pulls off a miracle and IX turns out good (fingers crossed).
+You're dead to me ;) If George didn't create the best alternate universe to our own Milky Way in the history of mankind, I'll mail you a couple Titan RTX's by the week's end to SLI your face off.
+And citing prequels as your data point (so to speak) won't be winning you monster overkill GPUs anytime soon, for contrary to popular opinion I like them just as much.
+Oh, and the sequels don't count as they're not George-created so they never stood much of a chance to be as good perfect as 1-6 (Rogue One was alright though).

-Enjoyed the builds?
-Have your own 2 cents to share?
-Need help choosing parts?
-Leave a comment below.
+Enjoyed the builds or have your own 2 cents to share?
+Need help tweaking a certain build for your requirements?

-Simplifying the latest in PC gaming technology in plain English for builders of all skill levels to understand and benefit from.
-Always objective, unbiased, fanboy free, with minimal ads, maximum cheap SW jokes, and home to the most in-depth build planning guides online.
-Learn about our mission and how you can show your support: The Mind Behind BGC
+Simplifying the latest in PC gaming technology in plain English for builders of all skill levels to understand.
+Always objective, unbiased, fanboy free, with minimal ads, maximum cheap SW jokes, and the original birthplace of monthly PC build guides.
+Learn more about our mission and how you can show support:

-We research, review and recommend products 100% independently.
-If you purchase products using our links, we may earn a small commission (at no extra cost to you) which helps to support the work we do.
+BGC is reader-supported.
+As an Amazon Associate we earn from qualifying purchases - if you buy products using our links, we may earn a small commission (at NO extra cost to you) which helps to support the work we do.
 This does not affect our recommendations in any way though.
-See our Affiliate Disclaimer for more.
+Learn more here.